EliudBaraka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions

 chmod 753 hello - sets the mode of the file hello

+chmod --reference=olleh hello - sets the mode of the file hello the same as olleh’s mode.